gap-system/GapWWW/README.md

 ## SSH access to the web servers

-The GAP web server is hosted at the TU Kaiserslautern.
-Primary admin for this web server is Max Horn <horn@mathematik.uni-kl.de>.
+The GAP web server is hosted at the RPTU Kaiserslautern-Landau.
+Primary admin for this web server is Max Horn <mhorn@rptu.de>.
 If you feel you have need to directly access the server via SSH, contact him.

 - SSH hostname: `www-admin11.uni-kl.de`